10 Things to Do in Barcelona in November

 Costa Brava, Barcelona| ©Ben Paulos

-Although you can go on your own and take public transport, for approximately 100€ you can book an organized tour, much more comfortable as it includes all the trips in a private coach and a specialized guide who will explain the cultural and historical value of everything you are going to see.
+While you can go on your own using public transportation, for approximately €100 you can book an organized tour—a much more comfortable option since it includes all travel by private coach and a specialized guide who will explain the cultural and historical significance of everything you’ll see.

-• When: during the whole month of November
+• When: Throughout the month of November

-• Where: Costa Brava
+• Where: the Costa Brava

-• Price: approximately 100€.
+• Price: approximately €100

 The Sagrada Familia| ©Andreas Mariotti